visgl/math.gl/docs/upgrade-guide.md

 Version 5 removes APIs that were deprecated in earlier releases and tightens the dependency boundaries between core classes.
 The class entry point remains tree-shakeable; low-level gl-matrix-compatible functions now use focused subpath imports.

+### TypeScript and runtime support

+- Upgrade TypeScript consumers to TypeScript 6.0 or later before installing math.gl v5.
+The v5 declarations reference TypeScript's `es2025.float16` library to type `Float16Array` accurately.
+- `Float16Array` remains optional at runtime. math.gl detects native or polyfilled support and exposes a `Uint16Array` fallback; it does not install a polyfill.
+- The emitted JavaScript continues to target ES2020.
+Version 5 does not otherwise raise the runtime policy of evergreen browsers and active or maintenance Node.js LTS releases.

 ### Rotation and coordinate conversions

 - Replace `euler.getQuaternion()` and `euler.toQuaternion()` with the destination-owned `new Quaternion().fromEuler(euler)`.
 To reuse an allocation, call `quaternion.fromEuler(euler)` on an existing quaternion.